How Solar Power Works In Canada

 Solar Power Efficiency

 There are several factors that contribute to the loss of overall energy production in a solar power system.
-These factors include the components that make up the system, the way you combine them, the way you set them up, as well as external factors like snow and dust.
+These factors include the components that make up the system, the way you combine them, the way they’re set up, as well as external factors like snow and dust.

 You can read the solar power efficiency section from top to bottom, or jump to a specific topic of your choice by clicking on it below: